Scaling Laws of the Throughput Capacity and Latency in Information-Centric Networks: Preliminaries

 In this algorithm the request for the information is sent to all the nodes in the transmission range of the requester.
 If a node receiving the request contains the required data in its local cache, it notifies the requester and then downloading from the discovered cache is started.
 Otherwise, all the nodes that receive the request will broadcast the request to their own neighbors.
 This process continues until the content is discovered in a cache and the downloading follows after that.
+This will return the nearest copy from the requester.

-\subsubsection{Content Distribution in Steady-State}
+\subsection{Content Distribution in Steady-State}

-The time diagram of data access process in the studied network is illustrated in Figure \ref{fig:Tdgrm1}.
+The time diagram of data access process in a cache is illustrated in Figure \ref{fig:Tdgrm1}.
 When a query for content $f_i$ is initiated, the content is available at the requester's cache after a wait time ($T_3$) which is a function of the distance between the user and the data source (server or an intermediate cache), the data size, and the download speed.
-The expiration timer will be reset upon receiving the data and this data will be dropped after an exponentially distributed holding time ($T_1$) with mean $1/\mu_i$.
-The user may re-issue a query for that data after another exponentially distributed time ($T_2$) with mean $1/\lambda_i$.
+An expiration timer will be set upon receiving the data, and this data will be finally dropped after a holding time ($T_1$) with distribution $\mathfrak{f}_{1_i}$ and mean $1/\mu_i$.
+During this time, the cached data can be shared with the other users if needed.
+The same user may re-issue a query for that data after some random time ($T_2$) with distribution $\mathfrak{f}_{2_i}$ and mean $1/\lambda_i$.
+Note that a node will send out a request for a content only if it does not have it in its local cache, otherwise, its request will be served locally and no request is sent to the other nodes.
 The solid lines in this diagram denote the portions of time that the data is available at local cache.